-If you rely on trade show marketing as a high priority method of engaging with your audience, COVID-19 might have you struggling to find an alternative for the time being.
-You may be considering virtual events but are questioning their effectiveness.
+If you rely on trade show marketing as a high priority method of engaging with your audience, you may now be considering virtual events but are questioning their effectiveness.
 After all, trade shows are meant to ignite and grow face-to-face connections for your brand.
 How are you supposed to create connections in an online space?

 While virtual events are a whole new ballgame, we believe they have some potential to be the next best thing for your business at this time.
 If you’re dealing with a trade show cancellation, here are a few ways to bounce back and create an interactive online event.